 Details of the past are recorded on monuments, structures, original maps and records.
 Preserving these is a priority of the Friends and demonstrated by what is planned, in progress and what has already been achieved.
-Most recently, the restoration of the Murdock Fountain received a Newton Preservation Award, given in recognition of outstanding accomplishments and stewardship in local historic preservation.
+In 2016, the restoration of the Murdock Fountain received a Newton Preservation Award, given in recognition of outstanding accomplishments and stewardship in local historic preservation.

 Your contribution supports the following projects: